 Accountability

-Pete and Sammy Greig are accountable to an Oversight Group which represents the boards of 24-7 Prayer International and Emmaus Rd Church.
+Pete and Sammy Greig make themselves accountable to an Oversight Group representing the boards of 24-7 Prayer International and Emmaus Rd Church.

 Mervyn Thomas, CMG (chair), founded the human rights advocacy Group CSW more than 40 years ago, working with governments to fight religious persecution.
 Today he serves as its President.
 In 2018 Queen Elizabeth II made him a Companion of the Most Distinguished Order of St Michael and St George (CMG): one of the highest honours in the British system.